mbachm/CarND-Vehicle-Detection/writeup.md

 #### 3. Training my classifier using your selected HOG features and color features

-I trained a linear SVM using the StandardScaler for standardation of my test features and sklearn train_test_split for training. (see function `__train_svm`, lines 38-50).
+I trained a linear SVM using the StandardScaler for standardisation of my test features and sklearn train_test_split for training. (see function `__train_svm`, lines 38-50).
 I use 20 percent of the training set as test_size.
 The training time is about 85 seconds and I got a test accuracy of 99.24%

 ![Console log of svm training][svm]